Lori Colbo loves to write about her Christian faith and the Bible to encourage and inspire others.

 The Dirty Shepherds' Discovery

 Out in the fields above Bethlehem that night, shepherds were watching over their flocks.
-Shepherds were despised according to many historians.
+Shepherds were despised, according to many historians.
 They were poor, dirty, scroungy, stinky, uneducated outcasts who lacked social graces.
 But I'll let Luke tell the story:

 "Now there were in the same country shepherds living out in the fields, keeping watch over their flock by night.
 And behold, an angel of the Lord stood before them, and the glory of the Lord shone around them, and they were greatly afraid.
 Then the angel said to them, 'Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.
 For there is born to you this day in the city of David a Savior, who is Christ the Lord.
 And this will be the sign to you: You will find a Babe wrapped in swaddling clothes, lying in a manger.'
-And suddenly there was with the angel a multitude of the heavenly host praising God and saying: 'Glory to God in the highest, And on earth peace, goodwill toward men!'"
-(Luke 2:15–19).
+And suddenly there was with the angel a multitude of the heavenly host praising God and saying: 'Glory to God in the highest, And on earth peace, goodwill toward men!' " (Luke 2:15–19)

-The sky above the fields of Bethlehem were alive with pageantry.
+The sky above the fields of Bethlehem was alive with pageantry.
 God chose for these glorious beings to herald the glory of the newborn King to a bunch of scruffy shepherds.
 I love that.
 God had a fondness for shepherds because we hear about them all throughout the Bible.
 Adam and Eve's son Abel was a shepherd, as were Moses, David, Abraham, Isaac, and Jacob.
 Those shepherd times prepared them for greater things in the future.
 Jesus called Himself the Good Shepherd and referred to his followers as His sheep.

 The shepherds, stunned by what they had seen, left their flocks and went into town and found Jesus just as the angel had told them.
 They weren't repulsed that Jesus was in a barn in an animal trough.
 That was normal to them.
 But they were in awe of that little baby because He was the Savior to all people.
 "All people" included them.
 What hope and wonder they had.
 They were so excited that they ran about Bethlehem telling everyone about Christ the Lord being born.